 Robert Davis received an MS in acupuncture and oriental medicine from Southwest Acupuncture College, Santa Fe in 1999.
 He is board certified in acupuncture and Chinese herbal medicine and maintains a clinical practice in South Burlington, Vermont.
 He served as the President of the Vermont Association of Acupuncture and Oriental Medicine from 2001 – 2006.
 He is currently the CEO of Stromatec, Inc., a medical device R&D company developing quantitative tools and “know how” to researchers and clinicians in the areas of acupuncture needling techniques and connective tissue physiology and pathology.
-He has served as the Principle Investigator for three National Institute of Health SBIR grants.
+He has served as the Principle Investigator for six National Institute of Health SBIR grants.

 Jiang-Ti Kong, MD

 Jiang-Ti Kong is trained in anesthesiology, pain management and acupuncture.
 Her acupuncture training includes styles from both traditional Chinese medicine and French energetics (by Joseph Helms).
 She splits her time between acupuncture practice, conventional pain management, and clinical research in acupuncture and pain mechanisms.
 Currently, her research focuses on central mechanisms of electroacupuncture in patients with chronic low back pain.